Left: Schematic of computational reconstruction with

 Links to other pages of this site appear at the bottom of the page.

-Notice: We are currently (as of 12/2018) accepting applications for two open post-doctoral associate positions.
-In both cases, funds are currently available and an excellent candidate can start as soon as they are available.
-Below are brief descriptions of the projects and positions; inquiries can be sent to Suter.
+Notice: We are currently accepting applications for an open post-doctoral associate position.
+Funds are currently available and an excellent candidate can start as soon as they are available.
+Below is a brief description of the project and position; inquiries can be sent to Suter.

 Candidates should have experience with synchrotron x-ray diffraction methods, computational analysis of large data sets, and the ability to work in a collaborative environment.
 Knowledge of programming in Python is desirable.
 A Ph.D. in Physics, Materials Science, or a related discipline with a significant experimental component is a prerequisite.
 The successful candidate will join a collaborative team at Carnegie Mellon, the Advanced Photon Source and additional collaborators at other laboratories.